23 Lord of the Rings Locations You Can’t Miss in New Zealand

 23. Tawhai Falls

 And while you are in the Ruapehu area, check out Tawhai Falls.
-The waterfall and pool below was partly used when Gollum is catching a fish while Faramir and his rangers aim their arrows at him.
+The waterfall and pool below were partly used when Gollum is catching a fish while Faramir and his rangers aim their arrows at him.
 Tawhai Falls is now commonly known as Gollum’s Pool.

 Location: The short walking track to Tawhai Falls starts 4km from Whakapapa Village along State Highway 48.
 Manawatu-Wanganui, North Island.